-When people ask me why I prefer travelling to third world countries, I always answer with a shrug.
+When people ask me why I love traveling so much, I always answer with a shrug.
 It’s not that I don’t know why.
 It’s just that the answer is too big for me to convey through words…

 How do I to put all of my feelings into tiny words?

 And how do I answer when my answer is constantly changing?